DefinitelyTyped/DefinitelyTyped/README.md

 First, [fork](https://guides.github.com/activities/forking/) this repository, [clone](#partial-clone) it,
 install [node](https://nodejs.org/), and run `pnpm install`.
 Note that `pnpm install` will install the _entire_ repository, including packages you may not be editing.
-If you'd like to install only a subset, you can run `pnpm install -w --filter "...{./types/foo}..."` to install `@types/foo` and all of its related dependencies and dependents.
+If you'd like to install only a subset, you can run `pnpm install -w --filter "{./types/foo}..."` to install `@types/foo` and all of its dependencies.
+If you need to run tests for packages that _depend_ on `@types/foo`, you can run `pnpm install -w --filter "...{./types/foo}..."` to pull in all related packages for testing.

 > [!NOTE]
 > If you are using Windows, you may find that `git clean` does not remove the `node_modules` directory, or hangs when doing so.
 If you need to remove `node_modules`, you can run `pnpm clean-node-modules` to reset the repo.